-- · Sweet Potato Pie book by Kathleen D. Lindsey (provided by volunteer during training) - · Economic Story Map activity handout, one per student (provided to teacher during training) - Economic Story Map answer key (page 14) - Lesson 1 PowerPoint presentation (provided on a jump drive to teachers and via email to teachers and volunteers) - Story and Vocabulary Connections Reference Guide (pages 16-18) - · Vocabulary Concepts (provided on a set of flashcards given to teacher during training) - · Sweet Potato Pie: Choose Your Own Adventure (page 21 and page 9 of student workbook)
+- · Sweet Potato Pie book by Kathleen D. Lindsey ((provided by volunteer during training)g training - Economic Story Map activity handout, one per student (provided to teacher during training)provided to teacher during training - Economic Story Map answer key ((page 11) - Lesson 1 PowerPoint presentation (provided on jump drive to teachers and via email to teachers and volunteers) - Story and Vocabulary Connections Reference Guide ((p.13-15) - · Vocabulary Concepts (provided on a set of flashcards given to teacher during training - Sweet Potato Pie: Choose Your Own Adventure handout (page 17 in this booklet and page 7 of student booklet)a

-All lesson materials, except the Economic Story Map, are provided in a student booklet, given to the teacher in advance.
-Lesson materials, excluding the book, youth entrepreneur excerpts and videos, are available in Dropbox at http://tinyurl.com/j4hdrbg.
+All handouts, except for the Economic Story Map are provided in the student workbork, given to the teacher in advance.
+Lesson materials, excluding the book, youth entrepreneur excerpts and videos, are in Dropbox, available at http://tinyurl.com/j4hdrbg.